devoworm/Digital-Bacillaria/Behaviors/README.md

 In _Bacillaria_, we observe collective pattern generators (CoPGs?), which are generated from collective and coordinated behavior.
 No central nervous system or brain is involved.

-Bacillaria brain looks like the following:
+_Bacillaria_ brain looks like the following:

-* no spatial representation (free-moving).
+* no spatial representation (free-moving), but does exhibit limited goal-directed behavior.

-* movement as the seat of intelligence.
+* movement as the seat of intelligence, as suggested in particular Michael Graziano's "Intelligent Movement Machine".

 * produces a set of sine waves, one for each pair of filaments.